 Because tech growth and capacity demands are happening rapidly and organically, data centers must become more adaptive than ever, architecting mixed density environments that allow rapid response to variable data demands.

 The right partner is an adaptive data center, which is future-proof.
-Data centers such as those run by Aligned Energy are able to match the changing needs of their clients – data centers that can quickly and efficiently deliver new capacity and quickly and efficiently add capacity to existing deployments.
-Here are just two specific ways that Aligned Energy is partnering with its clients to respond to the capacity trends of 2018:
+Data centers such as those run by Aligned are able to match the changing needs of their clients – data centers that can quickly and efficiently deliver new capacity and quickly and efficiently add capacity to existing deployments.
+Here are just two specific ways that Aligned is partnering with its clients to respond to the capacity trends of 2018:

 - Moving beyond BMS and DCIM to overcome data center challenges

-At Aligned Energy, the colocation client portal collects tens of millions of real-time data points across existing and new infrastructure assets then aggregates, indexes, and presents that data primed for decision-making.
+At Aligned, the colocation client portal collects tens of millions of real-time data points across existing and new infrastructure assets then aggregates, indexes, and presents that data primed for decision-making.
 This software shares some features with both a building management system and a traditional Data Center Infrastructure Management (DCIM) system, but it is a significant advance on both of those tools.

 - Client portal for greater transparency and insight